nebari-dev/nebari/docs/docs/faqs.md

 ## Why open source?

-  + Open Source Software enables great advancements in science and we, at Quansight, are advocates of the open source community.
+  + Open Source Software enables great advancements in science, and here at Quansight we advocate for the open source community.
 QHub is only a single example how powerful open source software can be and how a combination of some of the greatest open source tools can provide an invaluable service for those who are creating science.

-  + Create an issue in the [Github repo](https://github.com/Quansight/qhub/issues/new/choose) to get answers from the creators of QHub at Quansight.
+  + Create an issue in the [Github repo](https://github.com/Quansight/qhub/issues/new/choose) to get answers from the maintainers of QHub at Quansight.